StrongSORT: Make DeepSORT Great Again: Experiments

-We compare StrongSORT, StrongSORT+ (StrongSORT+AFLink) and StrongSORT++ (StrongSORT+AFLink+GSI) with state-of-the-art trackers on the test sets of MOT17 and MOT20, as shown in Tables \ref{table_mot17} and \ref{table_mot20}, respectively.
-Notably, comparing FPS with absolute fairness is difficult because the speed claimed by each method depends on the devices where they are implemented, and the time spent on detections is generally excluded for tracking-by-detection trackers.
+We compare StrongSORT, StrongSORT+ (StrongSORT + AFLink) and StrongSORT++ (StrongSORT + AFLink + GSI) with state-of-the-art trackers on the test sets of MOT17, MOT20, DanceTrack and KITTI, as shown in Tables \ref{table_mot17}, \ref{table_mot20}, \ref{table_dancetrack} and \ref{table_kitti}, respectively.
+Notably, comparing FPS fairly is difficult, because the speed claimed by each method depends on the devices where they are implemented, and the time spent on detections is generally excluded for tracking-by-detection trackers.

-\textbf{MOT17.} StrongSORT++ ranks first among all published methods on MOT17 for metrics HOTA, IDF1, AssA, DetA, and ranks second for MOTA, IDs.
-In particular, it yields an accurate association and outperforms the second-performance tracker by a large margin (i.e., +2.2 IDF1 and +2.4 AssA).
-We use the same hyperparameters as in the ablation study and do not carefully tune them for each sequence like in \cite{zhang2021bytetrack}.
+\textbf{MOT17.} StrongSORT++ ranks first on MOT17 for metrics HOTA, IDF1, AssA, and DetA and ranks second for MOTA and IDs.
+In particular, it yields an accurate association and outperforms the second-performance tracker by a large margin (i.e., +2.1 IDF1 and +2.1 AssA).
+We use the same hyperparameters as in the ablation study and do not carefully tune them for each sequence as in \cite{zhang2022bytetrack}.
 The steady improvements on the test set prove the robustness of our methods.
-It is worth noting that, our reproduced version of DeepSORT (with a stronger detector and several tuned hyperparameters) also performs well on the benchmark, which demonstrates the effectiveness of the DeepSORT-like tracking paradigm.
+It is worth noting that our reproduced version of DeepSORT (with a stronger detector YOLOX and several tuned hyperparameters) also performs well on the benchmark, which demonstrates the effectiveness of the DeepSORT-like tracking paradigm.

-\textbf{MOT20.} MOT20 is from more crowded scenarios.
+\textbf{MOT20.} The data in MOT20 is taken from more crowded scenarios.
 High occlusion means a high risk of missing detections and associations.
-StrongSORT++ still ranks first for metrics HOTA, IDF1 and AssA.
-It achieves significantly less IDs than the other trackers.
+StrongSORT++ still ranks first for the metrics HOTA, IDF1 and AssA.
+It achieves significantly fewer IDs than other trackers.
 Note that we use exactly the same hyperparameters as in MOT17, which implies the generalization capability of our method.
-Its detection performance (MOTA and DetA) is slightly poor compared with that of several trackers.
-We think this is beacuse we use the same detection score threshold as in MOT17, which results in many missing detections.
-Specifically, the metric FN (number of false negatives) of our StrongSORT++ is 117,920, whereas that of ByteTrack \cite{zhang2021bytetrack} is only 87,594.
+Its detection performance (MOTA and DetA) is slightly poor compared to that of several trackers.
+We think this is because we use the same detection score threshold as in MOT17, which results in many missing detections.
+Specifically, the metric FN (number of false negatives) of our StrongSORT++ is 117,920, whereas that of ByteTrack \cite{zhang2022bytetrack} is only 87,594.

+\textbf{DanceTrack.} Our StrongSORT++ also achieves the best results on the DanceTrack benchmark for most metrics.
+Because this dataset focuses less attention on appearance features, we abandon the appearance-related optimizations here, i.e., BoT and EMA.
+The NMS threshold is set as 0.7, the matching distance is 0.3, the AFLink prediction threshold is 0.9, and the GSI interpolation threshold is 5 frames.
+For fair comparison, we use the same detections with ByteTrack \cite{zhang2022bytetrack} and achieve much better results, which demonstrates the superiority of our method.